As many of you would know, we purchased our Hybrid Camper Trailer second hand back in 2019, with it being just over a year old.

 I knew the alignment would be out, but there wasn’t much we could do about it, especially not having any markings to show where the tabs had been put.

 I wished I’d marked them, and that I’d thought of double nutting them earlier, but such is life.

 We continued the rest of the trip, and when we got back in Perth we ended up replacing both tyres, and I still need to get an alignment done again.

 Tyre rotation and brake settings

-One thing I will point out is that you need to regularly rotate the tyres, and make sure your electric brakes aren’t too turned up.
+One thing I will point out is that you need to regularly rotate the tyres, and make sure your electric brake controller isn’t too turned up.
 The scalloping issue that we had seems to be from heavy braking, and now I run the dial down a bit lower.
 By rotating the tyres, you end up with them turning in the opposite direction, and they will correct the wear considerably.